Ask an Explorer

 Questions from: Bob Collier

-Has the RofF '06 expedition found that NW Rota-1 is still erupting as discovered in '04?
+Has the Submarine Ring of Fire 2006 expedition found that NW Rota-1 is still erupting as discovered in '04?

-Our first two dives at NW Rota-1, seem to indicate that it is in fact still erupting.
-Our first dive was hampered by visibility issues, but the second one yesterday (4/23), clearly showed activity at the area known as brimstone pit.
+Our first two dives at NW Rota-1 seem to indicate that it is in fact still erupting.
+Our first dive was hampered by visibility issues, but the second one yesterday (April 23), clearly showed activity at the area known as Brimstone Pit.
 There was massive degassing going on, which was indicated by voluminous clouds of white and yellow, and hundreds of bubbles, specifically from this pit area.
-The eruption of lava was not indicated by seeing actual glowing floes of molten rock, however, near the end of our 2nd dive, the extruding rock(rock sticking out of pit area) was being pushed up, with resulting sediment slide and some small rock particles were seen billowing out with the "clouds" of gases.
-We high tailed it out of there at that point.
-We hope to have more conclusive information about this area today after dive #3.
+The eruption of lava was not indicated by seeing actual glowing floes of molten rock; however, near the end of our second dive, the extruding rock(rock sticking out of pit area) was being pushed up, with resulting sediment slide.
+We also saw some small rock particles billowing out with the "clouds" of gases.
+We high-tailed it out of there at that point.
+We hope to have more conclusive information about this area today after Dive 3.

-Do scientists have any instruments in the water that can record these eruptions on the Mariana's Arc over long periods of time?
+Do scientists have any instruments in the water that can record these eruptions on the Mariana arc over long periods of time?

-That is a great question also.
-I talked with Bob Embley about this and he informed me that there are no long term devices now in place to record that type of data.
-The closest there is, are seismometers which have recently been placed on the actual Mariana Islands.
-Those record movements in the earth's crust, and may be able to detect some eruptions if they are concurrent with earthquakes, and sizeable enough.
-Besides that, the closest monitoring devices would be the hydrophones in the Pacific Basin, and Dr. Embley doesn't think that they could pick up information from this far away.
+That is another great question!
+There are no long-term devices now in place to record that type of data.
+The closest are seismometers, which have recently been placed on the actual Mariana Islands.
+Those record movements in the Earth's crust, and may be able to detect some eruptions if they are concurrent with earthquakes, and sizeable enough.
+Besides that, the closest monitoring devices would be the hydrophones in the Pacific Basin, but we don't think that they could pick up information from this far away.
 Our expedition did place a temporary hydrophone (which records underwater sound waves) on the peak of NW Rota-1, for a day.
 The information from that is still being analyzed, but it does show a lot of activity.
-Be sure to look for more conclusive information on the web page after our 3rd dive is complete.
+Be sure to look for more conclusive information on the Web page after we complete Dive 3.

 (top)

-Thanks for your question Jacob!
+Thanks for your question, Jacob!
 No doubt you have learned about the positive effects of chemicals being emitted from the vents.
-Some bacteria can live off of those chemicals and become the basis for a food chain that fishes eventually benefit from (chemicals ingested by bacteria, then ingested by shrimps, crabs, snails or other intermediates, and then ingested by fish.)
+Some bacteria can live off of those chemicals and become the basis for a food chain that fishes eventually benefit from.
+(The chemicals are ingested by bacteria, then ingested by shrimps, crabs, snails or other intermediates, and then ingested by fish.)
 However, just yesterday we discovered some animals that had recently died: shrimp and a squid that had been asphyxiated (we think) by too many chemicals in the water due to recent voluminous volcanic activity.
 Though we suspect this is rare, we've only seen it at the very active NW Rota-1 submarine volcano and it could affect local fishes on a small scale.

 (top)

-There are seven people in there at a time on duty, and sometimes what we are seeing on the screens is so exciting, everyone is talking at once, and chills run up and down my arms (especially during some of those eruptions)!
+There are seven people at a time on duty in the control room, and sometimes what we are seeing on the screens is so exciting, everyone is talking at once, and chills run up and down my arms (especially during some of those eruptions)!
 While in there, my job is to make sure that everything is getting recorded properly.
-Being in that room is like being in the NASA space shuttle control room, an adventure at every dive!
+Being in that room is like being in the NASA Space Shuttle control room.
+It's an adventure at every dive!

 (top)

 Graduate student Nick Deardorff helped me answer this question.
-Volcanic eruptions are for the most part unpredictable.
-Though scientists can use seismic information to tell when magma is flowing, that information can only help detect an eruption a short time away, hours or days.
+Volcanic eruptions are, for the most part, unpredictable.
+Though scientists can use seismic information to tell when magma is flowing, that information can only help detect an eruption a short time away — hours or days.
 However, volcanoes are erupting regularly.
-For example, Kilauea on the island of Hawaii is often erupting, and just today we discovered that undersea volcanoes may be erupting often.
+For example, Kilauea on the island of Hawaii often erupts, and just today we discovered that undersea volcanoes may be erupting often.
 These smaller eruptions don't have extreme impact on the ecosystem, but larger eruptions such as Krakatoa, Mt.
-St. Helens or Pinatubo can affect the global climate by emitting ash and chemicals into the stratosphere which can cause temperature changes globally.
+St. Helens, or Pinatubo can affect the global climate by emitting ash and chemicals into the stratosphere which can cause temperature changes globally.
 Thanks for your question.

 (top)